-Resilience is the term that is used to describe how we bounce back from setbacks or disappointment in our life.
+Resilience is the term that is used to describe how we bounce back from setbacks or disappointments in our life.
 You can either let these challenges get you down, or you can roll with the punches.

 4. They take accountability for their actions

-When you have the habit of accountability, you know that you are responsible for your own life, your feelings and your reactions to your life circumstances.
+When you have the habit of accountability, you know that you are responsible for your own life, your feelings, and your reactions to your life circumstances.

 5. They practice self-care

 The habit of self-care is so much more than just physical pampering.
 True self-care means that we are in the habit of taking care of our emotional needs.

 We can easily make the well-intended mistake of putting others ahead of ourselves, but the truth is you need to be there for yourself